What is Schizophrenia?

 - Cariprazine (Vraylar)

-Clozapine was the first atypical drug approved (in 1989), and cariprazine the most recently approved (in 2015).
+Clozapine was the first atypical drug approved (in 1989) and lumateperone the most recently approved (in 2019).

 Clozapine and olanzapine appear to have more side effects than the other atypical antipsychotics, particularly in terms of causing weight gain, insulin resistance, and unhealthy cholesterol levels.
 Clozapine can also cause agranulocytosis, a dangerous drop in white blood cell count.
 For this reason, many doctors recommend against using clozapine or olanzapine as first-line drugs.
 However, clozapine may have specific benefits for controlling positive symptoms, as well as violent, hostile, or suicidal behaviors.